5 of 20 people found this review helpful

 (Spoilers ahead!)
-Dogs: Bullets & Carnage, a manga where the story seems so very simple, when in actuality, when you get far enough, can confuse you.
-At first it's linear, and then what's this?
+Dogs: Bullets & Carnage, a manga where the story seems so very simple.
+When in actuality, when you get far enough, can confuse you.
+That's how complex it can get.
+At first it's pretty linear, and then what's this?
 Plot twists?
 A lot of them?
 Secrets being revealed?
 Oh what are its readers to do.
 DBC follows Haine, a rough-looking albino male.
 He hangs around a church of all places, and has a bad past.
 He wants to get to the mysterious and ominous "underground" to get revenge against the evil female scientist, Angelika, who created him.
 He also wants to find out more of his past, and is joined by Badou, a mellow-like smoker.
 Joining them are Mihai, an old man who can fight, and the beautiful "sword maiden" Naoto.
 These 4 are the main protagonists, and the manga follows their past and futures.

 The story's great, yes.
 However, past halfway, it starts to slow down and drag around a bit, but immediately pick up later.
 You won't wanna miss this.